vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success

-> 1. "Success is walking from failure to failure with no loss of enthusiasm." - Winston Churchill
+> 1. Success is walking from failure to failure with no loss of enthusiasm. - Winston Churchill
-> 1. "The best way to predict your future is to create it." - Peter Drucker
+> 1. The best way to predict your future is to create it. - Peter Drucker
-> 1. "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt
+> 1. The only limit to our realization of tomorrow will be our doubts of today. - Franklin D. Roosevelt
-> 1. "You miss 100% of the shots you Do not take." - Wayne Gretzky
+> 1. You miss 100% of the shots you Do not take. - Wayne Gretzky
-> 1. "The best way to get started is to quit talking and begin doing." - Walt Disney
+> 1. The best way to get started is to quit talking and begin doing. - Walt Disney
-> 1. "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau
+> 1. Success usually comes to those who are too busy to be looking for it. - Henry David Thoreau
-> 1. "Opportunities Do not happen, you create them." - Chris Grosser
+> 1. Opportunities Do not happen, you create them. - Chris Grosser
-> 1. "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
+> 1. Success is the sum of small efforts, repeated day in and day out. - Robert Collier
-> 1. "The best revenge is massive success." - Frank Sinatra
+> 1. The best revenge is massive success. - Frank Sinatra
-> 1. "Do not wait for opportunity.
-Create it." - Anonymous
+> 1. Do not wait for opportunity.
+Create it. - Anonymous
-> 1. "You Do not have to be great to start, but you have to start to be great." - Zig Ziglar
+> 1. You Do not have to be great to start, but you have to start to be great. - Zig Ziglar
-> 1. "Success is not the key to happiness.
+> 1. Success is not the key to happiness.
 Happiness is the key to success.
-If you love what you are doing, you will be successful." - Albert Schweitzer
+If you love what you are doing, you will be successful. - Albert Schweitzer
-> 1. "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt
+> 1. The only limit to our realization of tomorrow is our doubts of today. - Franklin D. Roosevelt
-> 1. "Do your thing and Do not care if they like it." - Tina Fey
+> 1. Do your thing and Do not care if they like it. - Tina Fey
-> 1. "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden
+> 1. Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds. - Orison Swett Marden

 ## Happiness